sws2apps/sws2apps-docs/organized/docs/faq/security.md

 Your data is stored securely in Organized, depending on how you use the app.

-If you're using the app alone on a single device, your data is stored only locally on that device.
+- If you're using the app alone on a single device, your data is stored only locally on that device.

-However, if you're using the app with your congregation or on multiple devices, your data backups are still stored on your device, but it is also regularly shared with other members of your congregation _(only the data that you allow them to view, such as schedules, persons, groups, etc.)_.
+- If you're using the app with your congregation or on multiple devices, your data is still **stored on your device**, but data backups are also regularly shared with other members of your congregation _(only the data allowed them to view, such as schedules, persons, groups, etc.)_.
 All the data backups are encrypted using your own strong encryption code and securely shared across congregation members through our servers.
 All data is stored with the highest level of security, and no one unauthorized can access or read it.